28 Aug True Love

 The heart is full of mysteries.
 Sometimes two people seem like they’re just an inch away from falling in love again – but somehow it never quite clicks and they keep on slowly drifting apart.
 And another couple seems so distant and battle-weary that their hearts for each other are stony ground – yet somehow seeds of love take hold and their caring for each other grows back like green grass in the spring.
 You never know, and there are no guarantees.

 Nonetheless, you can increase your odds dramatically of cherishing and care and fondness refilling the empty spaces in your relationship.
-First, consider the foundation of your marriage:
+First, consider the foundation of your partnership:

 - As individuals, are you each experiencing reasonable health and well-being?